heliohackweek/heliohackweek.github.io/pages/schedule.md

 ---
 ## Pre-event preparation

-Click the Wiki button on the homepage to se pre-event material and training links.
+Click the Wiki button on the homepage to see pre-event material and training links.